divijghose/firedrake/Firedrake-meeting-2025-04-02.md

 ## JHC [Firedrake #4177](https://github.com/firedrakeproject/firedrake/pull/4177).
 Subfunctions adjoint evaluation.
 Description in PR.
 More fiddly `FloatingType` details again.

+Minutes

+JHC: simple fix but involved lots of work to figure it out so there's a long description in the PR.

+CW: Add a comment in the code with similar level of detail as the PR description.

+CW: self.idx -> self.subfunction_index in `FunctionMergeBlock`.

 ## CW petsc4py suggestion

 [#4175](https://github.com/firedrakeproject/firedrake/pull/4175) (information in PR summary)

 Be warned: be prepared to think hard pip thoughts

+Minutes

+CW: Proposal: a shim package `petsctools` to install petsc4py directly from PETSc (as opposed to using pip).

+DH: There are problems with a separate PETSc install.

+DH: We can pip install petsc4py by specifying the system PETSc dir.
+For Ubuntu the plan is to install a PPA PETSc.

+DH: As long as the user can override the specific version, we could by default dynamically figure out the PETSc version.

+DH: We need to consider this further.
+The user should might not get the versions right.

 ## PB: UFL performance regression